 3.6.4 Eligibility for Promotion and Tenure ‡

 There is no fixed requirement for years of service at a given rank before a faculty member can be promoted or tenured.
-However, the qualifications for tenure or for each professorial rankgenerally cannot be demonstrated fully in less than four complete years of service.
-Only in exceptional and well-documented cases, in which a faculty member has met all requirements for promotion and/or tenure in a shorter time, should he or she be recommended for promotion and/or tenure before completing four years in rank.
+However, the qualifications for tenure or for promotion to associate professor generally cannot be demonstrated fully in less than five complete years of service; promotion to professor cannot be demonstrated fully in less than four complete years on full-time appointment at the associate professor level.
+Only in exceptional and well-documented cases, in which a faculty member has met all requirements for promotion and/or tenure in a shorter time, should he or she be recommended for promotion and/or tenure before meeting these standard expectations for completed years in rank.

+The norm for consideration of candidates for tenure and promotion to associate professor is therefore during the sixth year of appointment.
 A candidate must be considered for tenure during his or her sixth year if he or she has not been granted tenure earlier and has not waived consideration.
 Under no circumstances should the length of the probationary period exceed seven years of full-time service except where the faculty member has agreed in writing that a year in which the faculty member qualified for leave under the Family and Medical Leave Act (FMLA) or took leave without pay will not count toward the probationary period.
 The written agreement must be received by the provost within the probationary year in which the extension is requested.

 If a faculty member begins employment between January 1 and May 15, the partial academic or calendar year shall not count as part of the probationary period.